utnaf/practical-docker/README.md

 # Practical Docker

-We have a simple Express app that serves a static JSON.
+We have a simple Express app that serves a JSON.

 ## Requirements